LeikvollE/TDT4173-2020-Group12/README.md

        new_dist = manhattan_dist(entry, centroid)
 ```

-The jupyter notebook PCA.ipynb demonstrates use of kmeans++ and the get_accuracy python function to find the accuracy on MNIST.
+The jupyter notebook PCA.ipynb demonstrates use of kmeans++ and the get_accuracy from accuracy.py to find the accuracy on MNIST.
 By switching the commenting in section \[4\] of the notebook, PCA can be used, courtesy of scikit-learn.